thepower/power-docs/docs/Explore/technology/11-lstore.md

 3. **LStore.**

-   It is an exclusive approach, invented by The Power Ecosystem.
+   It is an exclusive approach, invented by The Power DCloud.
 The idea of this approach is quite similar to that of working with smart contract, but the smart contract here is not used.
 LStore is a compact hierarchic kay-value DB bound to the user account, but when compared to the above-mentioned approach, the user doesn't need to have a VM and to use gas for smart contracts.

 ## LStore advantages